mnapiorkowski/embedded-mono-runtime-test/README.md

-# embedded-mono-runtime-test
+# Embedded Mono runtime - example
-Example of embedded Mono runtime usage in C++
+Demo is destined for Windows.
+You need to have Mono installed.